QEWD-Courier/Ripple-Qewd-MS/README.md

 ## Running the Suite of MicroServices

-Start each one up: see the README file in each sub-directory
+- Start each one up: see the README file in each sub-directory for instructions.
+Start with the */primary* MicroService.

-Start the browser application: see the README file in the */primary* folder.
+- When all the MicroServices are running, start the browser application: see the README file in the */primary* folder.